 Getting to Wilanów Palace

-Unless you’re a marathon runner with plenty of time to spare, the 2-hour walk from central Warsaw all but eliminates the possibility of getting to Wilanow Palace by foot.
+Unless you’re a marathon runner with time to spare, the 2-hour walk from central Warsaw all but eliminates getting to Wilanow Palace by foot.
 From Dw.
 Centralny 27 behind Warszawa Centralna, bus 519 makes the trip to the palace in less than 30 minutes.

 As a Cold War kid, there’s hardly a museum in Warsaw more “enlightening” than the Neon Museum.
-Set in a old factory complex, the Neon Museum presents a stunning collection of the Vegas-like signage from Poland’s postwar era.
+Set in an old factory complex, the Neon Museum presents a stunning collection of Vegas-like signage from Poland’s postwar era.
+Undoubtedly, visiting the Neon Museum is one of the top things to do in Warsaw.

-The Neon Museum, today, displays hundreds of these preserved and restored signs among its meandering halls.
-Visiting for a taste of this tumultuous, but interesting, bygone era has the added bonus of supporting the private Neon Museum’s urban restoration projects elsewhere in Warsaw.
+The Neon Museum today displays hundreds of preserved & restored neon signs in its meandering halls.
+It’s among the top attractions in Warsaw and a great place to get a taste of this tumultuous but interesting bygone era in Poland’s history.
+Visiting also helps support the museum’s urban restoration projects elsewhere in Warsaw.

 Getting to the Neon Museum